 Following the confirmation of government funding for the reopening of the line in March 2021, work got underway to upgrade the track between Okehampton and Coleford Junction, where the Dartmoor Line joins the existing railway line to Exeter.

 As well as laying new track and sleepers, Network Rail engineers worked day and night on drainage, fencing, preparing the ground for the new railway and much more.
 Over 11 miles of new track has been laid and 24,000 concrete sleepers installed.

 Find out more in our News section.

 We recognise the existing station buildings at Okehampton are a valuable community asset and we are committed to working with partners to retain and enhance this facility.

-We will work with local stakeholders to reopen the café, while other sympathetic uses of the station are currently being investigated.
+We are working with local stakeholders to reopen the café in 2022, while other sympathetic uses of the station are also being developed.